 What can you do to manage symptoms of Diabetes in your feet?

-- Inspect your feet and toes daily.
-Look for any changes to the skin: redness, blisters, cracks, dry patches, etc. Check toenails for sharp edges, cracks or other changes.
+Look for any changes to the skin: redness, blisters, cracks, dry patches, etc. Check toenails for sharp edges, cracks, or other changes.

 Custom orthotics are manufactured specifically for you, using a 3D cast of your foot.
 Your Pedorthist will design your orthotics with materials and additions specific to your needs and will be able to adjust the support for both your needs and your comfort at any time.
 Your Pedorthist will also consider your activity level, occupation, footwear, and other factors when designing your orthotics.